 We normally collect a voluntary donation to any non-government organisation, such as a Wildlife Trust, that maintains a site visited.
 Every year recently we have collected several hundred pounds for conservation – thank you.
 Our insurance only covers our own members, so it is not normally possible to take a non-member friend with you.
 Family membership can include children too.
 You cannot bring a dog unless the trip leader explicitly agrees to this.
 Inevitably some trips will have to be rescheduled, or perhaps even cancelled, if the orchids do not flower or are affected by the season.
 Please be sympathetic.
 It seems every season throws some weather-related surprise.

-Emails for the lead available on the HOS Forum Field Trip Announcement and will be in the Spring 2025 issue of Journal of the Hardy Orchid Society.
-To register on a trip, please email the individual contact given and include your membership number (or perhaps a small apology if you have lost it!).
+Register for any trip by emailing the trip leader.
+The leader's email can be found in the Spring 2026 issue of the Journal of the Hardy Orchid Society.
+Include your HOS membership number (or perhaps a small apology if you have lost it!).
 Any enquiries, ideas, problems, queries, please write to the Field Trip Co-ordinators – fieldtrips@hardyorchidsociety.org.

 Please remember that you must be a member of the Hardy Orchid Society to book a field trip.